Rub3nM3dina/SQL-projects/Celestial Bodies Database/README.md

 In this project, we will build a SQLite relational database with 5 related tables following these requirements:

 - Each table should have a primary key.
 - Each *primary key* should automatically increment.
-(Because I am working on SQLite, I will have to do it manually.
-But if you use the commands on SQL Server o PostgresSQL, it will automatically increment)
+(Because I am working in SQLite, I will have to manually increment the primary key column.
+But if you use the commands in SQL Server or PostgresSQL, it will automatically increment)
 - Each table should have a name column.
 - You should use the **INT** data type for at least two columns that are not a primary key or foreign key.
 - You should use the **NUMERIC** data type at least once.